jrossmanjr/zerocar/README.md

 Used to deploy a RaspberryPi Zero DLNA server for in the car

 - Raspberry Pi Setup:
-    - So how I set this up is to have a Raspberry Pi Zero hooked up to a powered USB hub
+    - So how I set this up is to have a Raspberry Pi Zero hooked up to a USB hub
+            - (I like the UUGear one http://www.uugear.com/product/zero4u/)
         - On that hub have:
             - WiFi dongle you are attempting to use - i usually use a TPLINK TL-WN725N
             - USB Ethernet adapter